Joint Max-Min Power Control and Clustering in Cell-Free Wireless Networks: Design and Analysis: Numerical Examples

-In Fig.~\ref{fig_5_2}, we consider a cell-free network with $R=36$ APs, $K=4$ antennas per AP, and $N=58$ users (40\% of the total $RK$ receiver antennas).
+In Fig.~\ref{fig_5_2}, we consider a cell-free network with $R=36$ APs, $K=4$ antennas per AP, and $N=58$ users, which is approximately 40\% of the total $RK$ receiver antennas.
+We refer to this as a 40\% user density.
 The CDFs of the max-min SINRs are plotted under various clustering schemes and candidate AP set sizes using the proposed Algorithm~\ref{5_algo}.
-The exhaustive scheme was limited to 5 candidate APs to reduce complexity.
+The \textit{exhaustive search} scheme was limited to 5 candidate APs to reduce complexity.
 The max-min SINR for all schemes increases with the candidate set size due to macro-diversity, with significant gains from size 1 to 3, highlighting the benefits of AP cooperation.
-However, for the fixed and add AP schemes, the maximum achievable fairness SINR saturates at lower values, even when the entire network serves and users are allocated a higher power budget.
+However, for the \textit{fixed} and \textit{add AP} schemes, the achievable max-min SINR saturates at lower values, even when the entire network serves and users are allocated a higher power budget.
 This is due to the weaker signals at distant APs, coupled with poorly managed higher interference at those APs.
 These schemes are ineffective at mitigating high-interference APs within clusters.
 Therefore, assigning APs to users based solely on average channel strength is insufficient with MRC receivers.
-With a limited candidate set size of 3 and a lower user power budget of 20 dBm, the exhaustive scheme achieves higher max-min SINR due to superior interference coordination.
+With a limited candidate set size of 3 and a lower user power budget of 20 dBm, the \textit{exhaustive search} scheme achieves higher max-min SINR due to superior interference coordination.
+The candidate set size is a configurable parameter determined by network operators, and selecting a small candidate set size reduces the computational complexity of the \textit{exhaustive search} scheme in practical implementations.

 In Fig.~\ref{fig_5_3}, we compare the performance of AP clustering schemes across different antenna distributions within the same total geographical area.
 Table~\ref{table_3_2} outlines the network setups: Setup I represents a co-located antenna deployment, while Setups II and III represent distributed antenna deployments.
 The setups differ in inter-AP distances and each consists of $N=58$ users, with each user having $\mathrm{p_{max}} = 20\,\mathrm{dBm}$.
 To ensure a fair comparison, the candidate set size is adjusted so that each user can potentially be served by the same number of antennas, with Setup I restricted to a single AP per user.
 Accordingly, Setup I corresponds to a cellular network, whereas Setups II and III represent cell-free networks.